 Anglers in search of the perfect “over-the-mantelpiece” marlin or sailfish catch will find a sweet spot at South Padre Island.
 Known for its white sand and blue water, the two-mile slip of land at the tip of Texas is an angler’s dream, with great deep-sea and coastline fishing in nearby Laguna Madre.
 The best part?
 Most local restaurants will cook your fresh out of the water catch for a fixed fee.

-Fishing enthusiasts can fish free of charge in Galveston off the rock groins orbreakwaters along the Seawall for flounder, speckled trout, sheepshead, sand trout, bull reds and gafftop sail.
-Inshore or bay fishing is great year-round for trout and redfish, and a prime fishing location is the fishing pier at Seawolf Park which is open to anyone with a daily fishing fee.
+Fishing enthusiasts can fish free of charge in Galveston off the rock groins or breakwaters along the Seawall for amazing trout fishing, as well as flounder, sheepshead, bull reds and gafftopsail.
+Inshore or bay fishing is great year-round for trout and redfish, and a prime fishing location is the fishing pier at Seawolf Park which is open to anyone for a daily fishing fee.
 Midsummer through fall, anglers fishing a few miles offshore will see plenty of black tip shark and tarpon.
-25 to 40 miles offshore is the domain of the kingfish, snapper, dorado and cobia, while those 40 to 80 miles out will battle the fighting amber jack, grouper, kingfish, red snapper, cobia, dorado, sailfish, tuna and wahoo.
+Twenty-five to 40 miles offshore is the domain of the kingfish, snapper, dorado and cobia, while those fishing 40 to 80 miles out will battle the fighting amberjack, grouper, kingfish, red snapper, cobia, dorado, sailfish, tuna and wahoo.

 For traditional anglers looking for the top lakes in the state, Texas Parks and Wildlife recommends Lake Whitney as a top-notch lake for striped and white bass as well as trophy blue catfish.
 The “Getaway Capital of Texas” offers scenic views of gently sloping banks, clear and hardwood timber and limestone bluff, making it easy for anyone to fall in love with the great outdoors.